Version 1.2 of ais/ai-00396.txt

 !ACATS test

-An ACATS C-Test should be created to test that an untagged private type can be completed with a type that has interfaces.
+An ACATS C-Test should be created to test that an untagged private type can be

 !appendix